leondreamed/leondreamed/README.md

 ## Technologies

-**Note:** I believe that it's better to master a small set of programming languages that apply to as many programming fields as possible.
+**Note:** I believe that it's best to master a small set of programming languages that apply to as many programming fields as possible.

 **Universal:**
 - JavaScript [(TypeScript)](https://www.typescriptlang.org/)